HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialDatePickerControl.md

 <br/>

 ### Property Placeholder:
-This property is to set the placeholder of the material picker.
+This property is to set the placeholder.
 <br/>
 <br/>

 ### Property PlaceholderColor:
-This property is to set the placeholder color of the material picker.
+This property is to set the placeholder.
 <br/>
 <br/>